Gustavus Orchestra Woodwind, Brass, and Percussion Audition Information

 Yes.
+All students, new and returning, must audition for placement in ensembles.
 We (the music faculty) strongly encourage all of you to “make a case” for your desired placement by preparing your audition in a most serious and thorough manner.
-Please note that there will be NO callback for Gustavus Symphony Orchestra or Gustavus Wind Orchestra.
+There is only one audition for all ensembles, there is no additional woodwind, brass, or percussion audition for the Symphony Orchestra.

 - When and where are the auditions?

-First Year Students: Auditions for first year students will be on Saturday August 31st.
-The Music Department will be sending out a specific time slots auditions in Mid-August if you have filled out a profile form which indicated your interest in auditioning for the orchestras.
-If you are concerned that you have not filled out a form, please contact the music office, 507-933-7364.
+First Year Students: Auditions for first year students will be on Saturday September 3rd.
+The Music Department will be sending out a specific audition time slots in Mid-August.
+Please remember to register for an audition during New Student Registration.
+If you have any questions, please contact the music office, 507-933-7364.

 - What are the things that the panels are listening for during my audition?
 (The list is not in order or priority since all of these things are equally important)

 - Good tone quality